ReVanced/revanced-patcher/docs/2_anatomy.md

     > [!NOTE]
     > This patch uses a fingerprint to find the method and replaces the instructions of the method with new instructions.
-    > The fingerprint is resolved on the classes present in `BytecodeContext`..
+    > The fingerprint is resolved on the classes present in `BytecodeContext`.
     > Fingerprints will be explained in more detail on the next page.

     > [!TIP]